Justin-Data/Hospitality-Revenue-Analysis/README.md

 ![Bookings Outcome](outcome.png)

 - To tackle this, the company could adjust their policies surrounding cancellations in regards to deposits, refunds and cancellation fees to reduce revenue loss.
-However, it is important to note that this could lead to less bookings for the hotel.
+However, it is important to note that this could lead to less bookings for the hotel company.

 Other findings: